Cowardy Custard

 Cowardy Custard book and album with the same image of Coward.
 The programme has the Mermaid Theatre's standard cover.

 Cowardy Custard is a musical revue and was one of the last Noël Coward shows staged during his life.
-It was devised by Gerard Frow, Alan Strachan and Wendy Toye.
+It was devised by Gerald Frow, Alan Strachan and Wendy Toye.
 A book, also titled Cowardy Custard, was published in connection with the revue, similarly celebrating the Coward image.

 The biographical revue premiered in London in 1972, running for 405 performances.
 A revised version toured in the UK in 2011.

 The term "cowardy custard" is a taunt used by children in the UK equivalent to "scaredy cat" in the US.